uwescience/datasci_course_materials/assignment6/crimeanalytics.md

 You will be asked to review FOUR submissions.

-There are 9 questions in the rubric, each with a scale of 0 to 4 points.
+There are ten questions in the rubric, each with a scale of 0 to 4 points.
 In all cases, the first option, worth 0 points, is intended to be used only when the assignment is sufficiently broken as to make it impossible to review.
 The highest option, worth 4 points, is intended to be used when the assignment is exceptional and/or exemplary.
 The fourth option, worth 3 points, is intended to be used for quality submissions when there are no major problems.
 Scoring a 3 on every question means you have a very good submission; you are not expected to get a score of 4 for every question!

 A passing grade is 60%, which corresponds to achieving a score of 3 on four questions and a score of 2 on the remaining six.
 This grading is not especially strict, but do not get complacent; make sure your submission is coherent and readable, you should score well.